 - Print out your subject selections from Edval.
 Both parent/s and students should sign the completed form and return it to their Home Class teacher.

 - If you or your child has any questions about the subject preference process, please speak to the Home Class Teacher, Year Level Coordinator, Assistant Head of Middle School: Teaching and Learning, or Head of Middle School.

 Does my young person need to study an art form or technology subject in Year 8 and 9?

 According to the State Government guidelines, students are expected to study an art form and technology subject until the end of Year 8.
-Therefore students need to select at least one art form or technology subject in both Year 8.
+Therefore, students need to select at least two art forms or technology subjects in Year 8.